mLamneck/SDDS_textDisplaySpike/README.md

 }
 ```

 We give it a try in a simple hello world application and it works.
-No we have everything we need to implement the new class for our `textDisplaySpike`.
-We create a new file `uConsoleDisplay.h` with the typical include guards and the includes provided from the AI.
+Now we have everything we
+need to implement the new class for our `textDisplaySpike`.
+We create a new file
+`uConsoleDisplay.h` with the typical include guards and the includes provided from the AI.
 We put everything in a namespace sdds::textDisplaySpike.
-You don't have to do it, but it helps to avoid naming conflicts when having a lot of files.
-We create a class TconsoleDisplay which inherits from TabstractDisplay.
+You don't have to do it, but it helps
+to avoid naming conflicts when having a lot of files.
+We create a class TconsoleDisplay which
+inherits from TabstractDisplay.
 TabstractDisplay is a template class and expects 2 parameters.
 * the number of rows the display has
 * the number of characters in one row.

-In our case we are not really limited but we want to emulate some real display and maybe use it to debug different displays.
+In our case we are not really limited but we want to emulate some real display and maybe use it
+to debug different displays.
 That's why we make our TconsoleDisplay a template class itself.
 This way we can decide later how many rows and columns we have.
-We copy the functions provided by the AI into the class.
+We copy the functions provided
+by the AI into the class.
 Now we have to implement the 3 functions mentioned above:

 ```C++